Caselles/paper_notes/read_papers/questions_unanswered.md

 - If you have features of your states or MDP, how to define a goal using these ?
 Which works explore this ?
 - Apart from planning, can you use model-base rollouts to find the best paths of transitions to maximize cumulative reward ?
 Like MCTS.
 - Has anyone used DL in options RL ?
 - What is a forward model for options ?
+Yes (Precup)
 - Can't we use UVFA ideas to generalize not only over options but options and goals ?
+Yes (Precup), but it might have not been done already (!)
 - Are there Successor Representations for options ?
+Yes (Precup)
 - Can you plan over options if you know T and R ?
+Yes (Precup)
 - DFP on options ?